 Are kids born adventurous?

-The answer to this is yes, but also no. More often than not this quality that is attractive in a grown up can be fostered in kids at a young age and over time through exposure to exploration – a word that can be applied to many different life experiences.
-For kids to be given the opportunity to learn through doing, watching, and being exposed to what we define broadly as adventure gives them a chance to shine.
+The answer to this is yes, but also no. More often than not this quality that is attractive in a grown up can be fostered in kids at a young age.
+Over time, through exposure to exploration – a word that can be applied to many different life experiences – children become more open to new experiences as adults.
+Allowing children the opportunity to learn through doing, watching, and exposure to adventure, gives them a chance to shine.

 Will this be too difficult for my kids?

-True as it is, when we demand more from our kids than they are comfortable with, or if we see them resist participation, this is when we need to be soft and hard at the same time.
-I have exposed my children to so many adventurous things because I am incredibly passionate about those things.
+True as that may be, when we demand more from our kids than they are comfortable with, or if we see them resist participation, we need to be soft and hard at the same time.
+I have exposed my children to so many adventurous experience because I am incredibly passionate about those things.
 I want to foster the same passion deep within them.
 Although it’s not always easy to do, focus your efforts on making them feel comfortable about what they are doing – actually what you are all doing together.
 Skill and confidence will naturally follow from this approach.
 This is all part of the slow travel concept.
 We have plenty of time to do adventurous activities on their terms.

 By praising my kids’ adventurous accomplishments they come to understand that qualities such as bravery, resilience, and effort are valuable and useful and that hard work pays off.
-These attributes, my dear fellow parents evolves into willing and keen little adventure machines, ready for more action and more challenges.
+These attributes evolve into willing and keen little adventure machines, ready for more action and more challenges.